-Bees are the world’s most important pollinator, and without them the planet would quickly go hungry.
-All of over the world, their populations are quickly decreasing, and scientists are trying to find out why.
+Bees are the world’s most important pollinators, and without them, the planet would quickly go hungry.
+All over the world, their populations are quickly decreasing, and scientists are trying to find out why.
 With the widely reported Colony Collapse Disorder, which was due to a disease, finally ebbing down, new research indicates that pesticides are also to blame.

 In a new study in Nature, researchers at Royal Holloway, University of London, in Egham, UK, show that low-level exposure to a combination of two pesticides is more harmful to bumblebee colonies than either pesticide alone.
 This suggests that current methods for regulating pesticides are inadequate because they only consider lethal doses of single pesticides.
 Low doses of pesticides have subtle yet significant effects on individual bees, and can thus seriously impact colonies.

 “Neonicotinoid Pesticide Reduces Bumble Bee Colony Growth and Queen Production” by Penelope R. Whitehorn, Stephanie O’Connor, Felix L. Wackers and Dave Goulson, 29 March 2012, Science.

 “A Common Pesticide Decreases Foraging Success and Survival in Honey Bees” by